lclarkmichalek/site/content/post/monitoring-queue.md

 }
 ```

 Gripping stuff.
-I've omitted some code that handles retries and suchlike.
-With
+I've omitted some code that handles determining if an error is
-this, we get some incredibly useful metrics.
-Let's play with them.
+retryable and suchlike.
+With this, we get some incredibly useful metrics.
+Let's
+play with them.

 The first thing I'd like to see is the throughput of my system.
 This is the rate
 of increase of the write count metric: